nachocaru/xaprb.com/content/blog/2007-03-25-introducing-mysql-table-maintainer.md

 ### It sure is handy

-I wrote this tool because one of my employer&#8217;s replicated InnoDB clusters was looking a little fragmented, probably because of archiving.
+I wrote this tool because one of my employer's replicated InnoDB clusters was looking a little fragmented, probably because of archiving.
 It took a couple evenings to write the tool, but yesterday I connected to the office and ran it with the &#8211;checkoptimize option.
 We got great results.
 As I suspected, the tables were fragmented, and the heavily archived tables shrunk by 25% or more.
 As a bonus, we now have a lot more free space in that InnoDB tablespace.

 ### About MySQL Toolkit

 [MySQL Toolkit][2] is a set of essential tools for MySQL users, developers and administrators.
-The project&#8217;s goal is to make high-quality command-line tools that follow the UNIX philosophy of doing one thing and doing it well.
+The project's goal is to make high-quality command-line tools that follow the UNIX philosophy of doing one thing and doing it well.
 They are designed for scriptability and ease of processing with standard command-line utilities such as `awk` and `sed`.
 Other tools in the toolkit include a table checksummer and a duplicate key checker.

  [1]: http://dev.mysql.com/doc/refman/5.0/en/myisamchk.html
  [2]: http://code.google.com/p/maatkit